russellballestrini/nested-lookup/README.rst

   Returns a `list` of matching values.

 *nested_update:*
-  Given a document, find all occurences of the given key and update the value By default, returns a copy of the document.
-To mutate the original one instead - please specify the `in_place=True` argument.
+  Given a document, find all occurences of the given key and update the value.
+  By default, returns a copy of the document.
+  To mutate the original specify the `in_place=True` argument.

 *nested_delete:*
   Given a document, find all occurrences of the given key and delete it.
-  Returns a copy of the document.
+  By default, returns a copy of the document.
+  To mutate the original specify the `in_place=True` argument.

 *get_all_keys:*
   Fetch all keys from a deeply nested dictionary.